franckferman/Hyper-V_Toolbox/README.md

 For more images, please refer to the document.

-Here is an overview of the available features:
+<br />Here is an overview of the available features:

 - Creation of (basic) virtual machines.